-TCV Food Bank delivers free bags of goods (fruits, vegetables, dry goods, and other items) to the Ruggieri Senior Center (33997 Alvarado Niles Rd) on the first and third Monday of the month from 1:00 pm to 2:30 pm.
+TCV Food Bank delivers free bags of goods (fruits, vegetables, dry goods, and other items) to the Ruggieri Senior Center (33997 Alvarado Niles Rd) on second and fourth Wednesday's each month from early January to mid-November at 1:30 pm.
 Pre-made bags are first come, first served.
-Contact Kellie Barron for more information: firstname.lastname@example.org or 510.675.5495.
+Contact Kellie Barron for more information: email@example.com or 510.675.5495.

 Spectrum Services Inc. delivers bagged lunches for seniors at the Ruggieri Senior Center (33997 Alvarado Niles Rd), Mondays through Thursdays at noon.
 A $3.75 donation is preferred.
 Recipients must be age 65 or older, and must make a reservation 24 hours in advance.
 For more information, contact firstname.lastname@example.org or 510.675.5495.